gatling/frontline-doc/content/reference/current/installation/kubernetes/index.md

 ---
 title: "Automated installation with Kubernetes"
-description: "Learn how to install FrontLine with Kubernetes"
+description: "Learn how to install Gatling Enterprise with Kubernetes"
-lead: "Install FrontLine and Cassandra easily with Kubernetes"
+lead: "Install Gatling Enterprise and Cassandra easily with Kubernetes"
 date: 2021-03-26T17:37:11+01:00
 lastmod: 2021-03-26T17:37:11+01:00
 weight: 20050
 ---

-If you're using Kubernetes-based injector pools, it is recommended to run FrontLine itself inside Kubernetes too:
+If you're using Kubernetes-based injector pools, it is recommended to run Gatling Enterprise itself inside Kubernetes too:

 * Less configuration is required than when connecting to a cluster from the outside
-* It is not necessary to open firewall rules so that FrontLine can contact injectors
+* It is not necessary to open firewall rules so that Gatling Enterprise can contact injectors

-## Getting FrontLine's Docker image
+## Getting Gatling Enterprise's Docker image

-FrontLine's image is hosted as a private image on [Docker Hub](https://hub.docker.com/r/gatlingcorp/frontline).
+Gatling Enterprise's image is hosted as a private image on [Docker Hub](https://hub.docker.com/r/gatlingcorp/frontline).

 Please contact our support and provide us with your Docker Hub username so we can grant you access.

-## Getting FrontLine's injectors Docker image
+## Getting Gatling Enterprise's injectors Docker image

-FrontLine's injector image is publicly accessible on [Docker Hub](https://hub.docker.com/r/gatlingcorp/frontline-injector).
+Gatling Enterprise's injector image is publicly accessible on [Docker Hub](https://hub.docker.com/r/gatlingcorp/frontline-injector).

 ## Setup Cassandra